humans-and-machines/LLM-TA-Companion/examples/subjective_problem.md

-# Objective Problem
+# Subjective Problem
-Below, we provide a sample **objective problem** from Course X along with its corresponding grading rubrics (i.e., solution quality and writing quality rubrics).
+Below, we provide a sample **subjective problem** from Course X along with its corresponding grading rubrics (i.e., solution quality and writing quality rubrics).

 ## Problem Statement
 You’re trying to collect all $n$ distinct cards from your favorite trading card game.
 The only way to